willybrauner/debug/README.md

 ```shell
 DEBUG=config:* node file.js
 ```
-Every debug function declaration with `config:{somestring}` declared as namespace will be printed.
+Every debug function declaration with namespace `config:{somestring}` will be printed.

 ## debug in browser